netrisai/docs/tutorials/vpc-anywhere-softgate-installation.rst

   auto ensZ
   iface ensZ inet static
       address <Management IP address/prefix length>
-      # Please delete or comment the line below if Netris Controller is located in the same network with the SoftGate node, otherwise adjust the line
+      # Please delete or comment out the line below if Netris Controller is located in the same network with the SoftGate node, otherwise adjust the line
       # according to your setup.
       up ip route add <Controller IP address> via <Management network gateway>